-Canadian mosque president: 5 dead in Quebec City shooting
+Canadian Mosque president: 5 dead in Quebec City shooting

-Police survey the scene after deadly shooting at a mosque in Quebec City, Canada, Sunday, Jan.
-29, 2017.
-Quebec Premier Philippe Couillard termed the act "barbaric violence" and expressed solidarity with victims' families.
+Police survey the scene after a deadly shooting at a mosque in Quebec City, Canada, Sunday.
+Quebec Premier Philippe Couillard termed the act “barbaric violence” and expressed solidarity with victims' families.

 Comments